rdwatters/phc/content/two/15-niche-content.md

 **This is easier than you think...**

 1. You are all pathologists
-2. Your audience is pathologists
+2. Your target audience are all pathologists
 3. Write about your experiences as a pathologist for a pathologist
     * Pretend you're writing to a junior colleague sitting right across from you
     * We have a well-defined niche.
 We're lucky!